Last Updated on November 25, 2022

 You’ll see examples of these later, but just know for now that a jar file is a convenient container of Java code.
 It’s also compressed in the same way as zip files, as described above.

 Since jar files let you store code in a single file, it’s easy to publish Java libraries in jar format to be used by other developers.
-Many Java libraries are availabe in the Maven Central Repository, such as the useful apache-commons-lang3 library.
+Many Java libraries are available in the Maven Central Repository, such as the useful apache-commons-lang3 library.

 jar file META-INF directory